AppImage/docs.appimage.org/source/packaging-guide/overview.rst

 The following table gives an overview of the different methods and their advantages, disadvantages and differences.
 For each of these methods, there is a corresponding section in this packaging guide, explaining how to use it.

 If you are unsure which one to use, linuxdeploy and go-appimagetool are the best options in most cases.

 ..
+   TODO: Improve all reference links and make them consistent

+..
    NOTE: When changing the order of the rows, make sure that the rows are correctly formatted